-NoKillAsheville.org is a community project of Brother Wolf Animal Rescue.
+No-Kill Asheville is a community project led by Brother Wolf Animal Rescue.

 At any given time, there are over 550 dogs and cats in our care.
-Many are animals surrendered to us by local citizens.
-Most are animals we rescue from the county shelter on a weekly basis— these include special needs dogs and cats who would not make it out without our help.
-We also operate the only Community Cats program in our area— outdoor cats are currently the highest-risk animals in the local shelter system.
+Most are animals surrendered to us by local citizens.
+Others are animals we pull from the county shelter- these include special needs dogs and cats who would not make it out without our help.
+We also operate a Community Cats program, since outdoor cats are currently the highest-risk animals in the local shelter system.

-Our mission is to provide the resources and lifesaving programs necessary to achieve a sustainable, No-Kill community, where no dogs or cats are killed for population control, and euthanasia is reserved only for animals who are irremediably suffering with no remaining quality of life, or who are truly dangerous to society and with no hope of rehabilitation.
+Our mission is to provide the resources and lifesaving programs necessary to achieve sustainable, No-Kill communities, where no dogs or cats are killed for population control, and euthanasia is reserved only for animals who are irremediably suffering with no remaining quality of life, or who are truly dangerous to society and have no hope of rehabilitation.

-Over the past several years, through our shelter rescue, pet adoption programs, transport program, community cats work, and spay-neuter assistance, we have helped achieve significant reductions in the number of animals killed in the local shelter system.
+Over the past several years, through our shelter rescue, pet adoption programs, transport program, community cats program, and spay/neuter assistance, we have helped achieve significant reductions in the number of animals killed in the local shelter system.

-We know we can’t just spay-neuter and adopt our way to No-Kill: we know we must work equally hard to help keep cats and dogs from ever entering the shelter system in the first place.
+We know we can’t just spay/neuter and adopt our way to No-Kill; we must work equally hard to help keep cats and dogs from ever entering the shelter system in the first place.

-Through our NeighborCorps volunteer program, volunteers to go door to door, neighborhood by neighborhood, to talk to fellow citizens about the No-Kill mission in our community.
-Our volunteers educate folks about the local resources available to help their pets with medical or behavioral issues— and we help families in need connect with those resources.
+Through our NeighborCorps program, volunteers to go door-to-door, neighborhood-by-neighborhood, to talk to fellow citizens about our No-Kill mission.
+Our team educates folks about the local resources available to help their pets with medical or behavioral issues, and we help families in need connect with those resources.

-It was just a generation or so ago, that if someone’s dog got out or cat got loose, some good neighbor would catch it and walk it back over.
+Just a generation or so ago, if someone’s dog got out or cat got loose, a good neighbor would catch it and walk it back over.
 Or if a neighbor’s dog was barking or cat messing in the garden, we’d walk over and try to talk things through.
-Or if a neighbor was in crisis and needed help caring for their pets, their kids, or their self, folks would get involved and give help…
+Or if a neighbor was in crisis and needed help caring for pets, kids, or their self, folks would get involved and give help.

-Nowadays, most folks just call animal control or the police department or social services on each other.
-We’ve outsourced good neighboring to local government, and as a result, we’ve become more and more isolated from one another and less and less supportive of each another…
+Nowadays, most folks just call animal control, the police department, or social services on each other.
+We’ve outsourced good neighboring to local government.
+And as a result, we’ve become more isolated and less supportive of each another.

 We hope you’ll join us!
-You can click here to email us if you are interested in volunteering for our NeighborCorps program.
+Please email Volunteer@bwar.org if you are interested in volunteering for our NeighborCorps program.